-The best 2-player board games in 2025, hand-picked by experts
+The 6 best 2-player board games in 2026 for date night and more, hand-picked by experts

-Despite what you might think, the best 2-player board games aren't a consolation prize if you can't rustle up enough people; they're perfect for everything from date night to vacation entertainment.
-Now that sweater season is here, there's no better time to cozy up with board games for 2 players.
+Despite what you might think, board games for 2 players aren't a consolation prize if you can't rustle up enough people; they're perfect for everything from date night to vacation entertainment.
+And now that summer is very nearly upon us, there's no better time to cozy up with 2-player board games either at home or away.

 Not that I'd need an excuse, anyway.
-Even if the sun was blazing, I'd still recommend adding some board games for 2 players to your collection – if you ask me, they're some of the best board games around (Villainous is a particular favorite of mine, because there's so much to get your teeth into that may be lost with extra people around the table).
-That's why the GamesRadar+ team and I have rounded up some recommendations here to save you time.
-You'll find options to suit most moods, skill-levels, and budgets below.
+No matter the weather, I'll still recommend adding some board games for 2 players to your collection – if you ask me, they're some of the best board games around (Disney Villainous is a particular favorite of mine).
+That's why the GamesRadar+ team and I have rounded up some recommendations here.
+You'll find options to suit any skill-level and budget below.
 Unsure of what you're looking for?
 Don't worry, I've got some advice on how to choose 2-player board games further down the page.

 No matter what you're in the mood for, know that our writers and editors have been hands-on with every single entry listed throughout this guide (I've got many of them in my own collection, for example).
 We've spent the last several years reviewing, writing about, and playing board games for 2 players, so will never recommend anything we don't truly believe in.
 For more info, drop by the 'how we test' section.